Westfield Culver City

-Westfield Culver City (formerly known as the Fox Hills Mall) is a shopping mall in Culver City, California, owned by the Westfield Group.
-The mall features JCPenney, Macy's, Best Buy, Target, and Trader Joe's.
-The mall features prominent specialty retailers such as Adidas, MAC Cosmetics, True Religion, Miniso, Uniqlo, Forever 21 and H&M.
+Westfield Culver City (formerly known as the Fox Hills Mall) is a shopping mall in Culver City, California, owned by Unibail-Rodamco-Westfield SE.
+The mall features JCPenney, Macy's, Best Buy, Target, and Old Navy.
+The mall features prominent specialty retailers such as Adidas, MAC Cosmetics, True Religion, Miniso, Uniqlo, Forever 21 and H&M, as well as restaurants, including a food court.

 History

 Opening entrance at the mall seen in March 2005.

-Opened on October 6, 1975, the Fox Hills Mall was one of the first 3-level malls in California, owned and developed by Ernest W. Hahn, Inc. and Carter Hawley Hale Properties, Inc. Gruen Associates were the project architects, but The Broadway was designed by William L. Pereira Associates.
+Opened on October 6, 1975, the Fox Hills Mall was one of the first 3-level malls in California; it was a joint-venture between The Hahn Company and Carter Hawley Hale Properties, Inc. Gruen Associates were the project architects, but The Broadway was designed by William L. Pereira & Associates.

 Situated on a 37 acre site, the mall opened with: